What is a Radon Detector?

 AirThings even has some newer radon detectors that you can get readings from on your phone, which just goes to show you how nice these units can be to use.
 But, if using your phone isn’t something you’re interested in, AirThings has another radon detector that is just one you power up and then get constant readings from on just the device.

-If you’d like to check out these two radon detectors right now, you can visit this link here.
-Use the code APE10-10OFF to get a ten percent discount off your order.
+If you’d like to check out their radon detector right now, you can visit this link here.
+Use the code ape10-10off to get a ten percent discount off your order.
 If you’re not ready to order it just yet, I’ll have another link later on in this article.